 The ratings address the expected loss posed to investors by the legal final maturity date.
 In Moody's opinion, the structure allows for timely payment of interest and ultimate payment of principal at par on or before the rated final legal maturity date.
 Moody's ratings address only the credit risks associated with the securitization.
 Other non-credit risks have not been addressed, but may have a significant effect on yield to investors.

-- † Principal amounts, scheduled maturity dates and legal final maturity dates are preliminary and subject to change - Reflects the latest scheduled maturity date among the tranches in the series - Reflects the latest legal final maturity date among the tranches in the series
+- Principal amounts and legal maturity dates are preliminary and subject to change - Reflects the latest legal maturity date among the tranches in the series